matteocorti/check_ssl_cert/README.md

-      --require-no-ssl3            critical if SSL version 3 is offered --require-no-tls1            critical if TLS 1 is offered --require-no-tls1_1          critical if TLS 1.1 is offered --resolve ip                 provides a custop IP address for the specified host -s,--selfsigned                 allows self-signed certificates
+      --require-no-ssl3            critical if SSL version 3 is offered --require-no-tls1            critical if TLS 1 is offered --require-no-tls1_1          critical if TLS 1.1 is offered --resolve ip                 provides a custom IP address for the specified host -s,--selfsigned                 allows self-signed certificates
       --serial serialnum           pattern to match the serial number --skip-element number        skip checks on N cert element from the begining of the chain